trendct/Trendy.js/README.md

 Developed by TrendCT.org / Jake Kara (jkara@trendct.org)

 ###use
-Simply load jQuery.js (first), then Trendy.js in your preferred manner and the Trendy variable is set.
+Load jQuery.js (first), then Trendy.js in your preferred manner and the Trendy variable is set.
 Call its methods to make your life easier.

 ###methods